metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 The Patriots are gambling with man coverage against the Texans stacked receiver corps.
 And it hasn't panned out - the Texans burned New England on two separate downs, the latter resulting in a Houston touchdown.

 Patriots love to blitz.
 But zero blitzes only work against inexperienced quarterbacks.

+Texans linebacker Jake Martin finally stepping as a capable pass rusher against a good right tackle in Marcus Cannon.

+Some sloppy long distance defense and an assignment being missed led to a Patriots touchdown.
+Still, it seems the Texans may be onto something, assigning a defensive back to blanket New England's halfback in coverage.
+Without an outlet leaking from the backfield, Tom Brady is left in even more desperate straits.

+The Texans may actually have a functioning secondary here.